Summi Pontificatus

 Summi Pontificatus is an encyclical of Pope Pius XII published on 20 October 1939.
 The encyclical is subtitled "on the unity of human society".
-It was the first encyclical of Pius XII and was seen as setting "a tone" for his papacy.
-It critiques major errors at the time, such as ideologies of racism, cultural superiority and the totalitarian state.
-It also sets the theological framework for future encyclical letters, such as Mystici corporis Christi (1943).
-The encyclical laments the destruction of Poland, denounces the Molotov-Ribbentrop Pact, and calls for a restoration of independent Poland.
+It was the first encyclical of Pius XII and was seen as setting a tone for his papacy.
+It criticizes what it saw as major errors of the time, such as ideologies of racism, cultural superiority, and the totalitarian state.
+It also sets the theological framework for future encyclical letters such as Mystici corporis Christi (1943).
+The encyclical laments the occupation of Poland, denounces the Molotov–Ribbentrop Pact, and calls for a restoration of independent Poland.

 The unity of human society

 Summi Pontificatus sees Christianity being universalised and opposed to racial hostility and superiority.
-There are no racial differences, because the human race forms a unity, because "one ancestor [Adam] made all nations to inhabit the whole earth".
+There are no racial differences which destroy the unity of the human race, because the human race forms a unity, as "one ancestor (Adam) made all nations to inhabit the whole earth".